Kermit Heskin, 82, of Aneta, North Dakota died peacefully Monday, September 22, 2008 at the Tri-County Health Center in Hatton, North Dakota.

 He was preceded in death by his parents, sister, Iyla Lausch, and several cousins.

 The Bilden Funeral Home of Northwood is assisting the family with arrangements.

-To send flowers to Kemit's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Kemit Heskin, please visit our floral store.